Sun-Lab-NBB/ataraxis-micro-controller/README.md

 The Communication class supports sending a fixed number of predefined message payload structures, each optimized for a specific use case.

-- **ModuleData:** Communicates the event state-code of the sender Module and includes an additional data object.
-- **KernelData:** Similar to ModuleData, but used for messages sent by the Kernel.
-- **ModuleState:** Used for sending event state codes from modules without additional data.
-- **KernelState:** Similar to ModuleState, but used for Kernel messages.

 Each message type is associated with a unique message protocol code, which is used to instruct the receiver on how to parse the message.
 The Communication class automatically handles the parsing and serialization of these message formats.

----Show how to use SendData and SendState here.
-That code specifically works with these 4 structures.

----Mention prototype codes and how they are used to limit what kind of data can be sent to a fixed number of objects.

-#### Incoming Message Structures

-This class supports various command types for controlling the behavior of modules and the Kernel.
-These commands are sent through this class and are specified within different message types (e.g., **ModuleData**, **KernelData**).

-- **Module Commands**: These commands are sent to specific modules to perform certain actions.
-There are two main types:
-    - **RepeatedModuleCommand**: A command that runs repeatedly or in cycles.
-It allows controlling module behavior on a timed interval.
-    - **OneOffModuleCommand**: A single execution command that runs once and completes before returning control.

-- **Kernel Commands**: These are commands sent to the Kernel to perform system-level operations.
-These commands are typically one-off and execute immediately upon receipt.

-Each command typically contains a **command code**, which is a unique identifier for the operation to perform.
-Commands can also include **return codes** to notify the sender that the command was received and processed successfully.

----Show how to receive message data here AND how to actually extract received message data using class attributes.
-#### Send Data
+- **ModuleData:** Communicates the event state-code of the sender Module and includes an additional data object.\

-Use `SendDataMessage` to send data messages to the PC.
+  Use `SendDataMessage` to send Module messages to the PC.
+This method is specialized to send Module messages.

 ```
 Communication comm_class(Serial);  // Instantiates the Communication class.